-1. For the aggregate of all funds, the maximum allowable stated Maturity of any individual investment is 5 1⁄2 years (Five Years and Six Months).

-Provided:

-- a.
-The coupon (s) rate of such individual investment is significantly higher than the current market yield for similar investments of like maturity; - b.
-The investment provides for the earlier call or periodic payment of principal; and - c.
-There exists a high probability that the investment will be called or prepaid at an earlier date. - 2.
-Notwithstanding anything contained in item 1 above, the maximum average dollar-weighted maturity of all funds in the aggregate shall not be more than 5 years and maturities will be structured to meet the planned obligations of the County as evidenced by a written Asset-Liability Plan signed by the Bee County Investment Officer; and - 3.
-For pooled funds, the maximum average dollar-weighed maturity allowed is 90 days (maximum allowed by Texpool).
+- 1. The maximum allowable stated maturity for any individual investment is $5 \frac{1}{2}$ years (Five Years and Six Months). - 2.
+Notwithstanding anything contained in item 1 above, the maximum average dollarweighted maturity of all funds, in the aggregate shall not be more than 5 years; and - 3.
+For pooled money market funds, the maximum average dollar-weighted maturity shall be 90 days (90 days is the maximum allowed by Texpool).